elpheria/rpc-websockets/README.md

 Instantiate a WebSocket server.

 Parameters:
-* `options` {Object}: Server options that are also forwarded to `uws`.
+* `options` {Object}: Server options that are also forwarded to `μws`.
   * `port` {Number}: Port number on which the server will listen for incoming requests.
   * `host` {String}: Address on which the server will listen for incoming requests.

-Once the Server class is instantiated, you can use a `uws` library's instance via server.wss object.
+Once the Server class is instantiated, you can use a `μws` library's instance via server.wss object.

 ### server.register(method, handler[, namespace])